 It is important to promote good nutrition and give supplements for any deficiencies in vitamins A, D, E, and K. Infants with cholestasis typically do not absorb fat well, so using formulas that contain specialized fat (medium-chain triglycerides) improves their fat absorption and growth.
 Some infants are not able to drink enough formula to achieve normal growth and may need a concentrated formula that contains more calories per ounce.

-Infants who do not have biliary atresia may be given ursodeoxycholic acid to increase bile flow and improve their liver disease.
+Infants who do not have biliary atresia may be given ursodeoxycholic acid to relieve itching, increase bile flow, and improve their liver disease.

 Prognosis varies greatly.
 Depending on the cause, infants may recover completely or develop liver failure Liver Failure Liver failure is severe deterioration in liver function.
 Liver failure is caused by a disorder or substance that damages the liver.
 Most people have jaundice (yellow skin and eyes), feel tired... read more or cirrhosis of the liver Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
 The scar... read more (scarring of the liver).